Concerns and controversies at the 2022 Commonwealth Games: Replacement

 The BOCCG announced on 11 August 2020 that the athletes' village which was due to be accommodated in the new Perry Barr housing development, had been abandoned.
-The decision was taken due to the ongoing COVID-19 pandemic and associated lockdown, which had interrupted construction work.
-Athletes and team officials will instead be housed in three villages, two student's residences at the University of Birmingham and University of Warwick, and another one inside the hotels who are inside at the NEC.
+The decision was made due to the ongoing COVID-19 pandemic and associated lockdown, which had interrupted construction work.
+Athletes and team officials would instead be housed in three villages, two students' residences at the University of Birmingham and University of Warwick, and another one inside the hotels inside the NEC Complex.
+The hotels' use was the same option chosen for the track cyclists who stayed inside the London Olympic Park.

 The athletes' village was originally planned on the site of the former Birmingham City University campus as part of the Perry Barr regeneration scheme, which as of September 2020 is under construction and was planned to be completed by 2022.
 The Australian firm Lendlease is constructing the campus at a cost of £350 million The Athletes Village was planned to be home to over 6,500 athletes and officials, and to be converted into 1,400 homes for the community following the Games.
 It was also the largest infrastructure project directly related to the Games.
 The campus was designed by the British firms Glancy Nicholls Architects and Glenn Howells Architects.